-- Not happy with your recommended treatment plan?
+- Are you not happy with your current treatment plan?

-- Don’t understand the information given to you?
+- Do you not understand the information given to you?

-- Feel that your case requires help from someone with more specialist expertise?
+- Do you feel that your case requires someone with more specialised experience?

 - Are you considering treatment overseas and want to understand your options?